Table of contents[MISSING: System.API.no-headers]

 Fig. 4 Suitable light levels for coral

-Unlike stand-alone PAR meters, the light meter on the Seneye Reef device will also measure lux and Kelvin, allowing you to check that the light intensity at different levels within the tank is suitable for your corals.
+Unlike stand-alone PAR meters, the light meters on the Seneye Reef and the ITC PARwise devices will also measure lux and Kelvin, allowing you to check that the light intensity at different levels within the tank is suitable for your corals.
 PAR and lux measure the light in terms of the amount of photons available.
 Kelvin and PUR (there is an icon to click on the Seneye download which shows the PUR) measure the quality, and this is worth knowing with regard to your particular corals.

 There is currently relatively little information on the state of play between the various clades of zooxanthellae and their lighting requirements, though using information about the depth the corals occur naturally and the type of light they are likely to receive at that depth can help.
 There is evidence to suggest that different intensities and PAR/PUR levels have an implication for the levels of pigment produced/emitted.
 However, there is little to support a fully comprehensive analysis of the best PAR/PUR/lux levels for particular clades, if such a distinction could be made.

 Using the information currently available, the best scenario for corals is that their keepers cover all bases and ensure that they are providing suitable intensity and spectral areas of light to support photosynthesis.

 Seneye provide this chart to help, click here.